dagolinuxoid/flask-essentials/README.md

-# this is a simple flask-based  web app
+# this is a simple (and ridiculiously ugly) flask-based  web app